sbeimers/3808-project/README.md

 ## About The Project

-This project was created by Sebasion Beimers, Elias Hawa and Victor Li for Carleton University's MATH 3808 Winter 2023 course, taught by Jason Gao.
+This project was created by Sebastian Beimers, Elias Hawa and Victor Li for Carleton University's MATH 3808 Winter 2023 course, taught by Jason Gao.
 The project is a video poker simulator that allows the user to play Jacks or Better video poker.

 ### Built With
 * [Python](https://www.python.org/)